 It doesn’t matter how many data security policies and rules you establish if your employees are unaware of them.
 A security awareness and training policy aims to raise your personnel’s cybersecurity awareness, explain the reasons for following ISPs, and educate employees on common cybersecurity threats.

-This policy defines how your organization conducts training, how frequently that training happens, and who’s responsible for holding training sessions.
+This policy defines how your organization conducts training, how frequently training sessions take place, and who’s responsible for holding them.

-- Collect examples of data security incidents to showcase during training
+- Collecting examples of security events to present during training sessions

-- Show employees warning messages to educate them about forbidden activity
+- Showing employees warning messages to educate them about forbidden actions

-- Evaluate how your employees cope with a simulated cyber attack by monitoring their actions and generating user activity reports
+- Evaluating how your employees cope with a simulated cyber attack by monitoring their actions and generating user activity reports.

 Syteca can help your organization meet the following requirements

-Now that we know what information security policies are worth developing, let’s take a quick look at the implementation process.
+Now that we’ve covered what information security policies are worth developing and what cybersecurity requirements to consider, let’s take a quick look at the ISP implementation process.

 Implementing an information security policy for employees typically requires a structured approach with several key stages.
 These stages can be summarized as follows: